 1. Cost-Effective and Budget-Friendly

 At the same time, customers can cut costs on hardware purchases as they only have to pay the SaaS subscription fee.
-In addition, customers can transfer their medical records to different specialists without wasting money.
+In addition, customers can transfer their electronic medical records to different specialists without wasting money.

 2. Scalability and Integration